 In both instances, the project is evaluated against weighted risk categories and a weighted risk assessment is generated.

 All issues are tracked against tasks in the WBS and can be raised from the timesheet by project team members or in the planning form by the project manager.
 Logged risks are tagged with severity, status and group identification for reporting purposes.
+Additionally, all logged RAIDO items have an associated expected monetary value (EMV) so you always know your risk exposure at any point in the project.

 As projects pass through schedule milestones, formal risk reviews can be configured.
 The resulting risk assessment is published in various project dashboards.
 The same goes for formal risk reviews that can be enforced during the month-end process along with mandatory checklists to enforce project business governance.